-2.2.6 Evaluation of the Supervisory Board and 2.2.7 Evaluation of the Management Board Given the recent establishment of the Supervisory Board, no formal evaluation took place during the financial year 2021/2022.
+2.2.6 Evaluation of the Supervisory Board and 2.2.7 Evaluation of the Management Board Given the size of the company and in the absence of significant operations during the period, no formal evaluation took place during the financial year 2022/2023.
 The members of the Supervisory Board and the Management Board carried out continuous evaluations.